-SUBJECT TO COMPLETION, DATED APRIL 2, 2001
+SUBJECT TO COMPLETION, DATED JULY 11, 2001

-PROSPECTUS SUPPLEMENT (TO PROSPECTUS DATED JANUARY 29, 2001)
+PROSPECTUS SUPPLEMENT (TO PROSPECTUS DATED JULY 2, 2001)

-\$ SENIOR NOTES DUE 2011 [NRG LOGO] \$ \$ SENIOR NOTES DUE 2031
+\$ SENIOR NOTES DUE

+[NRG LOGO]\$ % SENIOR NOTES DUE

-The notes due 2011 will bear interest at the rate of % per year, and the notes due 2031 will bear interest at the rate of % per year.
-Interest on the notes is payable on and of each year, beginning on , 2001.
-The % notes will mature on , 2011, and the % notes will mature on , 2031.
+The notes due will bear interest at the rate of % per year, and the notes due will bear interest at the rate of % per year.
+Interest on the notes is payable on and of each year, beginning on , .
+The % notes will mature on , .
 We may redeem some or all of the notes of each series at any time.
 The redemption prices are discussed under the caption "Description of Notes -- Optional Redemption."